 The District's tax calendar is as follows:

-Levy Date Lien Date January 1.
-Upon receipt but not later than January 31.
-Due Date

-February 1, at which time the taxpayer is liable for penalty and interest.
-Delinquent Date
+Levy Date - October 1, or as soon thereafter as practicable.
+Lien Date - January 1.
+Due Date - Upon receipt but not later than January 31.
+Delinquent Date - February 1, at which time the taxpayer is liable for penalty and interest.